You want to create a course! After all, they are the rage in digital marketing strategy, growing your network authority and earning passive income!

 Those are the type of customers you want!

 Plus, there’s the added benefit of creating something that is a passive income product.
-Research suggests that the market size has crossed $250 billion in 2020 and is expected to reach around$500 billion by 2027.
-Tapping less than .001% of that market is an incredible income for a small business.
+In 2016, Forbes estimated the info product industry was worth $107 Billion, and growing each year.
+Tapping less than .001% of that market is incredible income for a small business.

 Think for a second… Have you ever bought a terrible course?